julianee-jk/IDAssignment3/README.md

 Click [here](https://drive.google.com/drive/folders/1IcL7KOWMJAyCx89rF3M2u-kz5Ym3ynNT?usp=sharing) to view Wireframe.

 ## Features ##
-These are the current features and pages of my website as well as the additional features we plan to add in the future.
+These are the current features and pages of our website as well as the additional features we plan to add in the future.
 ### Existing Features ###
 * **General**
     * Navigation bar w/ Logo, Shopping Bag Icon & Login